 Sitter in 27 portraits

+Military historian and strategist.
 Liddell Hart was gassed on the Somme in 1916, and suffered two mild heart attacks in 1921 and 1922 (which were probably the long-term effects of his gassing), an experience which coloured his thinking.
-Officially disabled, he introduced new methods of instruction and drill, contributed to the Infantry Training Manual, and left the army in 1927.
+He introduced new methods of instruction and drill, contributed to the Infantry Training Manual, and left the army in 1927.
 He was an influential commentator on war, notably in Strategy - The Indirect Approach (1929).
 Thirty books followed.
 He was military correspondent for the Daily Telegraph (1925-35) and The Times (1935-9).
 An early campaigner for nuclear disarmament, his views influenced President Kennedy before the Cuban Missile Crisis in 1962.